keeteean/shake.sass/docs/README.md

 import them from Shake.sass. `1.settings` contains only global variables all local variables should be in related modules.
 Ex.: All Type related variables should be in `2.tools/_tools.type.scss`.

-## Documentation

-However all Sass files are highly commented, you can find the full documentetion in `/docs` directory.